apiel/zicBox/NOTE.md

     ---> should this be a web interface, that show result in live on the hardware...
 The web interface just allow to drag some abstract element and let us configure them, but final rendering happen in the hardware..

 -----------------------------------

+- TODO add granular track?
+    - should it just be a sample track
+    - or should it be a master effect track that can collect sound from multiple track and shape them in live, could be between scatter effect and sequencer....

 - TODO dsi display
       - sudo sh -c 'setterm --cursor off --blank force --clear > /dev/tty1'